-Level Behaviours Management strategies/consequences Dealt with by the adult who witnesses the behaviour (if not CT then they must be informed) Disrupting another child in class Distraction or interruption Deliberately not doing/completing work (without valid reason) Answering back Not listening to/following instructions Telling lies Name calling Unsafe behaviour Damaging property (first time and minor) Playtime incident (first time and minor).
+Level Behaviours Management strategies/consequences 1 Dealt with by the adult who witnesses the behaviour (if not CT then they must be informed) Disrupting another child in class Distraction or interruption Deliberately not doing/completing work (without valid reason) Answering back Not listening to/following instructions Telling lies Name calling Unsafe behaviour Damaging property (first time and minor) Playtime incident (first time and minor).
 Use of a positive statement such as "thank you for putting your hand up to answer."
-Reminder of school rules, and discussion with the child of which one has been broken Use of reflect, repair and restore to put things right Change of position within the learning environment/on the playground use of reflect repair and restore must take place afterwards 2 Dealt with by the class teacher with the support of the SLT Persistent level 1 behaviour (dealing with a level 1 behaviour daily) Minor vandalism Stealing/intent to steal Unkind behaviour towards other childrer Unprovoked violence.
-As level 1 Speak to a parent in private and arrange further meetings as required Keep a record of the incident in the maroon folder Anxiety mapping and roots and fruits to be completed.
-(Appendix 1)

-Review the tools used alongside SLT and if required make a more detailed plan to help the child.
-Referral to a member of the SLT Serious and persistent level 2 behaviours Vandalism of building or property Stealing/intent to steal (persistent) Aggressive/violent behaviour, causing deliberate injury Abuse/threatening behaviour towards other children/staff/parents Dangerous refusal to obey instructions.
+Reminder of school rules, and discussion with the child of which one has been broken Use of reflect, repair and restore to put things right Change of position within the learning environment/on the playground use of reflect repair and restore must take place afterwards Please see information below with regards to low level behaviour strategies Warning of further consequences 2 Dealt with by the class teacher with the support of the SLT Persistent level 1 behaviour (dealing with a level 1 behaviour daily) Minor vandalism Stealing/intent to steal Unkind behaviour towards other childrer Unprovoked violence.
+As level 1 Speak to a parent in private and arrange further meetings as required Keep a record of the incident on CPOMs Hertfordshire Steps toolkit to be used to analyse behaviour Review the tools used alongside SLT and if required make a more detailed plan to help the child.
+3 Referral to a member of the SLT Serious and persistent level 2 behaviours Vandalism of building or property Stealing/intent to steal (persistent) Aggressive/violent behaviour, causing deliberate injury Abuse/threatening behaviour towards other children/staff/parents Dangerous refusal to obey instructions.
 A member of the SLT informed immediately Formal chat with headteacher (child).
-Time out of class with a member of the SLT Parents invited into school for a formal discussion with the headteacher Detailed risk reduction plan agreed following the steps principles.
+Time out of class with a member of the SLT Parents invited into school for a formal discussion with the headteacher Detailed Predict and Prevent Plan or Risk Reduction Plan agreed following the steps principles.
 (Appendix 1) Regular follow up with the parent (if necessary) and a member of SLT (if necessary) to discuss progress made on their behaviour plan Exclusion.